Aging & Health A to Z

 Your healthcare professional will take a detailed medical history and do a physical exam to identify the source of your balance problem.
 You may be referred to different specialists depending on the suspected source:

-- an otolaryngologist or ENT (ear-nose-throat doctor) if ear problems are suspected
+- an otolaryngologist or ENT (ear-nose-throat specialist) if ear problems are suspected

 - a cardiologist if irregular heartbeats contribute to balance issues

-- a neurologist if damaged nerves seem to be at play.
+- a neurologist if there is concern about damaged nerves

-Your healthcare professional will ask you what medicines you take—including both prescription and over-the-counter products.
+Your healthcare provider will ask you what medicines you take—including both prescription and over-the-counter products.

-Check with your physician whether any of your medications might increase your risk of falling, and if a substitution might lower your fall risk.
+Check with your physician whether any of your medications might increase your risk of falling, and if a substitution or alternative therapy might lower your fall risk.

 You will then be asked for information about your symptoms, such as: